developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/api/Intent/index.md

     EB.Intent.send(params, currentlayout);

 ## SET (key layout)
-##### Sets the custom layout in Enterprise Keyboard.
-While sending the intent to set the key layout, developer must add CURRENT_LAYOUT_GROUP and `CURRENT_LAYOUT_NAME` parameters as extras.
+Sets the custom layout in Enterprise Keyboard.
+While sending the intent to set the key layout, developer must add `CURRENT_LAYOUT_GROUP` and `CURRENT_LAYOUT_NAME` parameters as extras.
 Once key layout is set in Enterprise Keyboard, requested application receives a response intent containing `RESULT_CODE` and `RESULT_MESSAGE` extras.

+#### Example

+Set a custom layout for use by the app:

     var layoutGroupName = document.getElementById('selectlayoutgroup').value;
     var layout = document.getElementById('selectlayoutname').value ;